 - Accept your partner’s influence.
 Be open to negotiate and compromise

 - Practice self-soothing.
-Keep yourself calm.
+Keeping yourself calm helps calm your partner.

-The Sound Relationship House also has two walls, Trust and Commitment.
+The two walls, Trust and Commitment.

 There are 5 ways to build trust:

 - Make being trustworthy a main priority in your relationship.
 Trust needs to be earned.

 - Know that trust is built in small, positive moments in your daily interactions.